yandex-cloud/docs/en/iam/operations/sa/set-access-bindings.md

 > [!WARNING]
 >
-> The `setAccessBindings` method completely rewrites the access rights to the resource!
+> The `setAccessBindings` method completely rewrites the access rights to the resource.
 All current resource roles will be deleted.

 ```bash
 curl -X POST \